The Place-based Infrastructure Compact

 The exhibition period to provide feedback on the GPOP PIC outcomes and the PIC model was from Thursday 7 November to Wednesday 18 December 2019.

 The Commission acknowledges and thanks every individual and organisation that provided feedback on A City Supported by Infrastructure – Place-based Infrastructure Compact Pilot.
-The Commission has now provided its final recommendations to the NSW Government.
-A report on the consultation undertaken and feedback received on A City Supported by Infrastructure – Place-based Infrastructure Compact Pilot is now available.
+The consultation undertaken and feedback received on A City Supported by Infrastructure – Place-based Infrastructure Compact Pilot is now available in the Consultation outcomes report.

 Feedback from stakeholders who have (to date) given permission to the Commission to publish their feedback are below.